-The Business Conduct Leader is obliged to investigate all complaints or allegations and to ensure appropriate measures are taken to prevent any reprisals against those reporting breaches of ethical conduct.
-Also, it is a good practice that they follow up on any remediation to policies or procedures should a need for such amendments be identified during the course of an ethical investigation.
+Partners and staff at PwC are responsible for addressing issues that are brought to their attention.
+All complaints and allegations are investigated in accordance with the protocols established by the firm.
+It is a good practice to follow up on any remediation to policies or procedures should a need for such amendments be identified during the course of an ethical investigation.

-IESBA and PwC standards are supplemented with the independence and ethical requirements of Article 26 of Act on Auditors.
+IESBA and PwC standards are supplemented with the independence and ethical requirements of Article 26 of the Act on Auditors.
 The ISQC 1 framework covers the question of independence in the ethics guidance section.
 We refer to it in a separate section of this report.